 - i.
 The donor can be heparinised before ventilation is discontinued - ii.
 The National Organ Donation Committee have agreed that a no touch period of 5 minutes following circulatory arrest be respected before the donor is transferred to the operating room and surgery commenced. - iii.
-An aortic vent should always be placed in a category 4 donor - iv.
-Since the next of kin have concerns about the beating heart, the donor team should consider infusing UW solution (or cardioplegia) into the aortic root via the vent cannula, with a temporary clamp distal to this, to cause a cardioplegic arrest and suppress fibrillation if this occurs. - v.
-In cases of thoraco-abdominal NRP in category 4 donors, there is no need to ligate or separately vent the neck vessels.
+An aortic vent should always be placed in a category 4 donor unless Thoracoabdominal NRP (TA-NRP) is planned. - iv.
+In cases of TA-NRP in category 4 donors, there is no need to ligate or separately vent the neck vessels.
+In these cases, the donor family will have understood that the heart will restart.